 If you are in need of testing scores for your GATE application, the CogAT is administered by MSU GATE online.
 We are accepting the CogAT in lieu of the SAT or ACT for all GATE programs.
 The CogAT is available for 3-10 grade students.
 We will add additional testing dates as needed.
-Currently, all CogAT testing dates will be administered online until further notice due to COVID-19 restrictions.

-2. To register for the CogAT, you must have the following technology requirements.
+2. To register for the online CogAT, you must have the following technology requirements.
 Please note: no IPad minis allowed for the CogAT.

 4. During the online testing session, you will need to be in a quiet place, with a computer, webcam and microphone and access to the Zoom platform.

 5. You will need to be logged into the CogAT site and Zoom at least 15 minutes prior to the testing time.

 6. For in-person testing, you will need to arrive 15 minutes prior to the testing time.
 If you arrive after the scheduled testing time, you will need to reschedule.

 7. If you are disconnected or having technology issues on the test date, GATE will offer you to reschedule you for the next testing date (one time) at no additional cost.

 8. During the online testing session, you will need to be in a quiet place, with a computer, webcam and microphone.
 Because this is a standardized test, students MUST HAVE CAMERA ON 100% of the time.